google/oboe/samples/drumthumper/README.md

 * How to use the Oboe resampler to resample source audio to the device playback rate, and therefore not incur this overhead at playback time.

 To keep things simple, **DrumThumper** specifically does not:
-* Does not support audio samples in other than 16-bit, mono PCM Samples.
-It does not support Stereo or different PCM formats.
+* Does not support audio samples in other than 16-bit PCM Samples.
+It does not support different PCM formats.
 * Does not support non-WAV audio data (such as AIFF).
 * Does not support compressed audio data.